Shahjhan-2k19/attraction-analyzer/README.md

 Description of Core Functionalities:
-This project was developed using MySQL workbench, Attraction Data from arish Government, started in eclipes but to use java fxml scene builder i shifted on NetBeans. was having some jdk virsion issue i am now using jdk1.8.0_144
+This project was developed using MySQL workbench, Attraction Data from arish Government, started in eclipes but to use java fxml scene builder i shifted on NetBeans. but had some issues with jdk virsion and netbeats compatibility and netbeans was crashing, so i am now using eclipes and jdk virsion 1.8.0_144 Worked in:

-NetBeans 8.1
+NetBeans 8.1,8.2
 Oracle 8.1
 Mysql 8.017
 Jdbc 8.017